False dilemma: Logical forms

 In this form, the first premise ($P \lor Q$) is responsible for the fallacious inference.
 Lewis's trilemma is a famous example of this type of argument involving three disjuncts: "Jesus was either a liar, a lunatic, or Lord".
 By denying that Jesus was a liar or a lunatic, one is forced to draw the conclusion that he was God.
-But this leaves out various other alternatives, for example, that Jesus was a prophet, as claimed by the Muslims.
+But this leaves out various other alternatives, for example, that Jesus was a prophet.

 Deductive and defeasible arguments

 False dilemmas are usually discussed in terms of deductive arguments.
 But they can also occur as defeasible arguments.
 A valid argument is deductive if the truth of its premises ensures the truth of its conclusion.
 For a valid defeasible argument, on the other hand, it is possible for all its premises to be true and the conclusion to be false.
 The premises merely offer a certain degree of support for the conclusion but do not ensure it.
 In the case of a defeasible false dilemma, the support provided for the conclusion is overestimated since various alternatives are not considered in the disjunctive premise.